christinebr/BioSim_G08_Christine_Marie/README_carni.md

-#All about carnivores
+#Info on carnivores

-Carnivores eat meat.
+Carnivores prey on herbivores to survive.